 There are always discounts if you ask for them.
 I myself have often gotten a discount (20%) by agreeing to pay the same day when I call the medical institute.
 If the medical institute has been nonresponsive to your request or still has not given you a price you can afford, then there are medical billing advocates.
 The people know medical coding and will get your bill down and only request you pay them a percentage of what you had to pay the institute.
 Don’t hesitate to contact one of these if you are experiencing unusually large medical bills.

 A lot of times all of this may seem intimidating.
 You may feel lost and feel like you need outside help.
 If you fear that medical bills are going to ruin your credit please contact us as soon as possible.
 We would rather assist you when things are early in the game instead of when the bill has been passed on to a debt collector.
-If you already have a medical bill on your credit report, it’s even more important to do a free credit analysis with us.
+We no longer do credit repair but we do have a solution that will help you keep you medical bills down from the very start, that’s right TELADOC’s healthiestyou.com is a subscription teladoc service that gives you access to a doctor right away.